2006 Thai general election: Results

-Unofficial results published by Bangkok newspapers showed that TRT polled over 61% of all valid votes (about 53% of all votes cast), and won about 460 of the 500 seats.
+Unofficial results published by Bangkok newspapers showed that TRT received over 61% of all valid votes (about 53% of all votes cast), and won about 460 of the 500 seats.
 Voters in the Central, Northern and North-Eastern regions voted overwhelmingly for TRT candidates, who were unopposed in the great majority of seats in these regions.
 But the majority of voters in Bangkok and in the Southern region rejected the government.
 In many constituencies in these areas voters used the "abstain" option on their ballot papers to reject TRT candidates, even when they were running unopposed.
 TRT received fewer votes than the number of abstention votes in 28 of 36 Bangkok constituencies.
 In 2005, TRT won 30 of the Bangkok seats.